 However, interpersonal skills are not usually a natural partner with highly technological skills; therefore, there is a real need to develop and encourage the interpersonal side of the equation among field service employees.

-In addition to training existing employees on new technologies, businesses will also have to spend much of 2019 focused on recruiting.
+In addition to training existing employees on new technologies, businesses will also have to spend much of the next year focused on recruiting.
 Stratistics MRC predicts that the field services industry will grow to reach 4.45 billion dollars by the year 2022.
 And with Baby Boomers leaving the workforce, companies will need to get serious about hiring new talent to keep up with demand.

 Driverless Cars Farther Away Than We Think